 - naproxen, naprosyn

 - piroxicam, pirox, feldene

-Side effects of these drugs are common.
+Unfortunately, the side effects of these drugs are common.
 As well as the new findings on increased heart attack risk.
 Studies show that nearly all cause damage to the stomach and gut.
 Promoting a leaky gut, bleeding, inflammation and ulceration.
 With thousands of people hospitalised every year with these complications.